 AS/NZS 4777 Clause Description AS/NZS 4777.2:2020 Default setting Horizon Power required settings 4.5.2 Sustained operation for voltage variations Required.
 Required - Australia C settings apply.
 4.5.3.1 Sustained operation for frequency variations - Response to frequency variations and hysteresis Required.
 Required - Australia C settings apply in accordance with Table 4.5 and 4.7 of AS/NZS 4777.2.2020.
 4.6 Disconnection by external signal.
 Required.
 Required - Implemented as directed by Horizon Power for individual connections.
-4.7 Connection and reconnection procedure · · Required.
-The upper reconnect frequency for Horizon Power shall be set to 50.5Hz.
+4.7 Connection and reconnection procedure Required.
+Required.
+The upper connect and reconnect frequency for Horizon Power shall be set to 50.5Hz.